equinor/net_to_gross_calculator/api/README.md

 ## Environment Variables

-Geo:N:G API requires several environment variables to be set.
+The api requires several environment variables to be set.
 Using a `.env` file is supported when you're running locally.
 The following `.env` template shows the mandatory environment variables:

 ```
 AUTHORITY=<URL to OAuth authority>